hiepnguyenduc2005/hiepnguyenduc2005/README.md

 [![Header](https://github.com/hiepnguyenduc2005/hiepnguyenduc2005/blob/main/profile.jpg "Header")](https://rogerng05.netlify.app/)

 # 👨‍🎓 Introduction
-👋 Hi everyone, I am **Roger Nguyen**, a rising honors sophomore in *Computer Science* at  ***Villanova University***.
+👋 Hi everyone, I am **Roger Nguyen**, a rising honors student in *Computer Science* at  ***Villanova University***.
 I am also exploring a double major in *Economics* and a concentration in *Cognitive Science*, underlining my enthusiasm for the intersection of technology, economics, and human cognition.

 🌱In addition to attending every rigorous course, hackathon, project-based program, and programming competition I can find, I enjoy learning new languages and frameworks for side projects.
 I am currently building most frequently with: **Python, HTML, CSS, and JavaScript**.
 Also, check out my recommended self-study course list for computer science undergraduates: [CS Undergraduate Topics](https://github.com/hiepnguyenduc2005/computer-science-self-study).